Deepandx/Deepandx/README.md

 - 👋 Hi, I’m @Deepandx
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...marekting and ads
+- 🌱 I’m currently learning ...markting and ads
 - 💞️ I’m looking to collaborate on ...social media management
 - 📫 How to reach me ...